ZimengXiong/osx-square-window-corners/README.md

 ```

 # How to restore your computer

+## Switch Themes

+If you modded light mode, go to system->appearances then switch to dark mode, and vice versa, since the two themes are defined in separate files.

+## Otherwise

+If you lose access to windows, try SSHing into your computer

 1. Get your backup file and copy it to the computer in a safe location
 2. Open a terminal, follow the instruction to mount the volume.